Metronidazole vaginal gel is used to treat bacterial vaginosis.

 Did you find this information useful?

 Further reading & references

-- Manufacturer's PIL, Zidoval®; Meda Pharmaceuticals, The electronic Medicines Compendium.
-Dated June 2012.
+- Manufacturer's PIL, Zidoval® Vaginal Gel; Meda Pharmaceuticals, The electronic Medicines Compendium.
+Dated January 2016.

 - British National Formulary 73rd Edition (Mar 2017); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.